 The Lack of “Finish”

-Remember that the look of a J.A.D.
-Ingres or even a surly Delacroix had a “finished” surface.
+Prior to Impressionism, most paintings had a “finished” surface.
 These younger artists’ completed works looked like sketches.
 And not even detailed sketches but the fast, preliminary “impressions” that artists would dash off to preserve an idea of what to paint later.
 Normally, an artist’s “impressions” were not meant to be sold, but were meant to be aids for the memory—to take these ideas back to the studio for the masterpiece on canvas.
 The critics thought it was insane to sell paintings that looked like slap-dash impressions and consider these paintings works “finished.”

-Landscape and Contemporary Life (not History Painting!)
+Landscape and Contemporary Life (Not History Painting!)

 Also—Courbet, Manet and the Impressionists challenged the Academy’s category codes.
 The Academy deemed that only “history painting” was great painting.
 These young Realists and Impressionists opened the door to dismantling this hierarchy of subject matter.
 They believed that landscapes and genres scenes were worthy and important.